-The analysis utilized to develop Table 5-5 summarizes the number of days historic tide records surpassed flooding above MHHW (i.e., experienced tidal flooding).
+The analysis utilized to develop Table 5-4 summarizes the number of days historic tide records surpassed flooding above MHHW (i.e., experienced tidal flooding).
 It reveals the changes in tide elevations over the 2005-2023 time period and associates these elevations with the observed frequency of tidal flooding events.
 "Critical elevations" above are defined by the number of tidal days.
 All elevations from MHHW forward, in increments of 0.1 foot, were evaluated for the number of flooding days.
 When a threshold of tidal days was reached (i.e., 1 day, 5 days, 10 days, etc.), the elevation that experienced that level of flooding was deemed critical.

 Future frequencies in HTF can be estimated using the NOAA 2017 intermediate high and low projections.
 These methods are similar to those used for future SLR exposure, but instead of adding a static value of 2 feet MHHW to a digital surface model, they are added to the historic high tide values in the 2005-2023 time period.
-The results are summarized in Table 5-6.
+The results are summarized in Table 5-5.
 A key observation is the trend of increasing tide elevations over time, indicating rising sea levels and, consequently, an increased risk of tidal flooding.

-Table 5-6 shows flooding trends continuing to increase in magnitude and frequency.
+Table 5-5 shows flooding trends continuing to increase in magnitude and frequency.
 They provide valuable insights for planning and adaptation strategies.
-For instance, the NIH scenario estimates that by 2040, the elevation that experiences HTF for 150 or more days out of the year will be 1.3 feet in 2040, escalating to 3.15 feet by 2070 and 7.00 feet by 2100.
-Viewed differently, in the 2040-NIL scenario, a tide stage of 2.1 feet is reached only 5 times per year, and 30 years later in the 2070-NIL scenario, an equivalent tide stage is reached about 20 times per year.
+For instance, the NIH scenario estimates that by 2040, HTF for 150 or more days out of the year will increase from 1.80 foot to 2.40 feet, escalating to 4.25 feet by 2070 and 7.00 feet by 2100.
+Viewed differently, in the 2040-NIL scenario, a tide stage of 2.80 feet is reached only one time per year, and 30 years later in the 2070-NIL scenario, an equivalent tide stage of 2.80 feet is reached 20 times per year.
 Figure 5-6 provides an overview showing which regions will be affected.